 You may also want to check if you’re running the latest version of Chrome.
 Google usually pushes bug fixes with every new version, so it’s a good idea to keep your software up to date.

 To see if you’re running the latest version of Chrome, click the More icon (three dots) and then select Help → About Google Chrome.
 If any updates are available, you’ll see it on this page.

 You should also try to uninstall Chrome and reinstall it to see if that fixes the problem.
 Sometimes, it could just be that the browser didn’t install properly the first time.

-Those were some of the possible solutions that you can use to fix Google Chrome crashing issues on your Mac.
-Most of the time, it’s something simple that’s causing the browser to not function properly.
+Those were some possible solutions that you can use to fix Google Chrome crashing issues on your Mac.
+Most of the time, it’s something simple that causes the browser to function improperly.
 Try out all the fixes above to see what works best for you.

 Were you able to solve your Chrome issues using the above mentioned fixes?
 If not, let us know in the comments and we’ll try to work out the bugs!

 You may also like: